phoenix-analytics-bootcamp/Surnamer/README.md

 #### Task 1
-create a database and name it surnamer DB1
+- create a database and name it DB1
 CREATE database DB1;

 #### Task 2
-# Create a schema called surnamer for the database DB1
+Create a schema called surnamer for the database DB1 Navigate into DB1 and run:
 CREATE schema surnamer;

 create table omolola.phone_book (